MrMapleMadness/TicTacToe/README.md

 **@ TODO: 14/10/2017 Make players more robust so that players can have custom names**

+Players now choose their own names in the game.
+I also decided to add a scoring system to the game so players know how many games they have won.

+*COMPLETE: 16/10/2017

 **@ TODO: 14/10/2017 Improve generateCleanBoard using streams**

 **@ TODO: 14/10/2017 Make printBoard a graphical interface**